thinkshout/thinkshout/blog/_posts/2016-11-21-is-november-2016-and-outlier-or-the-new-normal.md

 ---
 For many, this election cycle and the subsequent aftermath has been a rather unsettling, tumultuous experience.
 I’m still processing and mapping out what’s next and where to focus my personal resources – but in the nonprofit space, there has already been much conjecture about what this new administration will mean for the industry.

 David Callahan wrote up some thoughts for [Inside Philanthropy](http://www.insidephilanthropy.com/home/2016/11/9/philanthropy-in-the-age-of-trump-five-predictions), and among his predictions he listed philanthropy influencing society more and centrist donors rallying to save what they value in society.
-He states that historically, when conservatives have been in power, donations have soared.
-“During the Bush era, we saw this phenomenon play out with dramatic effect, as numerous new donors - alarmed by a reckless president and Republican dominance — swung behind progressive causes in a big way.”
+He states, “we'll see a wave of funder-backed initiatives aimed at bringing more civility and unity to public life.”

 It’s only been a couple weeks, but some of those predictions are coming to fruition.